Last Updated: May 2026 | Author: Munir Ardi

 Step 4: Open a U.S. Business Bank Account

-Never mix your personal money with your business money.
-Doing so is called “piercing the corporate veil,” and it destroys the legal protection of your LLC.
+Never mix personal money with business money.
+This destroys the legal protection of your LLC.

-• Local Credit Unions: They are often more flexible and community-focused.
+- Local Credit Unions: These are more community-focused and flexible.

-• Documents Needed: You will need your EIN letter (from Step 3), your Articles of Organization (from Step 2), and two forms of ID (Passport + Foreign Driver’s License often works).
+- Documents Needed: You will need your EIN letter, Articles of Organization, and ID (Passport + Foreign Driver’s License).

 Securing a dedicated business bank account is the first step to building U.S. credit history.